-- Any reports of missing students received by any staff members are to be referred immediately to the Police Department, regardless of the 24-hour requirement. - If CACPD determines the student has been missing for more than 24 hours, it will contact the Dean of Student Life.
-The Dean will contact the individual identified by the student, or the custodial parent or legal guardian if the student is under the age of 18 and not emancipated. - The Dean of Student Life will notify the Vice-President for Student Services of any missing student.
+- Any reports of missing students received by any staff members are to be referred immediately to the Police Department, regardless of the 24-hour requirement. - If CACPD determines the student has been missing for more than 24 hours, it will contact the Dean of Student Development.
+The Dean will contact the individual identified as an emergency contact by the student, or the custodial parent or legal guardian, if the student is under the age of 18 and not emancipated. - The Dean of Student Development will notify the Vice-President for Student Services of any missing student.